-\paragraph{Ablation Study} We perform ablations studies in order to assess the impact of the parameters $M$, $\gamma$, and $\alpha$ on the performances of Packed-Ensembles.
+We perform ablation studies to assess the impact of the parameters $M$, $\alpha$, and $\gamma$ on the performance of Packed-Ensembles.
 Appendix~\ref{section:Ablation} provides in-depth details of this study.
 No explicit behavior appears from the results we obtained.
-A trend seems to show that a higher number of subnetworks is helpful in obtaining a better OOD detection, but the improvement in terms of AUPR is not significant.
+A trend shows that a higher number of subnetworks helps improve OOD detection, but the improvement in AUPR is not significant.

 \paragraph{Training speed} Depending on the chosen hyperparameters $\alpha$, $M$, and $\gamma$, PE may have fewer parameters than the single model, as shown in Table \ref{tab:classif}.
 This translates into an expected lower number of operations.
-However, a study of the training and inference speeds, developed in Appendix \ref{section:velocity}, shows that using PE-(2,4,1) does not significantly increase the training and testing times compared to the single model while improving accuracy and uncertainty quantification performances.
-Yet, this also hints that the actual speedup is not optimal despite a significant acceleration with mixed-16 precision. \textbf{As a conclusion, Packed-Ensembles should be used with float16 mixed precision.}
+A study of the training and inference speeds, developed in Appendix \ref{section:velocity}, shows that using PE-(2,4,1) does not significantly increase the training and testing times compared to the single model while improving accuracy and uncertainty performance.
+However, it hints that group-convolution speedup is not optimal despite a significant acceleration with mixed-16 precision. \textbf{As a conclusion, Packed-Ensembles should be used with float16 mixed precision.}

 \paragraph{OOD criteria} The maximum softmax probability is often used as the criterion for discriminating OOD elements.
 However, others can be used, such as the Mutual Information, the maximum logit, or the Shannon entropy of the mean prediction.
-Although no relationship is expected between this criterion and PE, we obtained different performances in OOD detection according to the selected criterion.
-The results on CIFAR-100 with different criteria are detailed in appendix \ref{section:OODcriteria}, and they show that an approach based on the maximum logit seems to give the best results in detecting OOD.
-Note that this discussion focuses primarily on CIFAR-100.
-It should be noted that this discussion focuses primarily on CIFAR-100 and that the notion of OOD depends on the training distribution.
+Although no relationship is expected between this criterion and PE, we obtained different performances in OOD detection depending on the chosen criterion.
+The results on CIFAR-100 with different criteria are detailed in Appendix~\ref{section:OODcriteria} and show that an approach based on the maximum logit seems to give the best results in detecting OODs.
+It should be noted that the notion of OOD depends on the training distribution.
 Such a discussion does not necessarily generalize to all datasets.
 Indeed, preliminary results have shown that Mutual information outperforms the other criteria for our method applied to the ImageNet dataset.

-\section{Related Work}
+\section{Related work}